Lieutenant Daron Roach

 Applicants are notified by mail letter, email or telephone of the test dates.
 Testing consists of a physical fitness test and a four part written test.
 Successful candidates will then be given a background packet to take home and complete.
 Applicants that successfully pass the background screening will be contacted for an interview and other required testing.
-(The New Mexico Department of Public Safety may allow officers certified in other states to attend a one (1) week Certification by Waiver Course, but this is dependent on the courses and hours of training received during the original states academy.
+(The New Mexico Department of Public Safety may allow officers certified in other states to attend a two (2) week Certification by Waiver Course, but this is dependent on the courses and hours of training received during the original states’ academy.

 REQUIREMENTS FOR ACTIVE DUTY MILITARY POLICE APPLICANTS: